BdennisB/AVSblog/_posts/2023-03-20-Create-a-signing-request.md

 This file will be used as input for the actual signing request.
 Copy/paste this into a file called new.conf

+{: .box-note}
-*Important* make sure you have openssl installed onto the VM where you will be doing this
+**Note:** make sure you have openssl installed onto the VM where you will be doing this

 <img title="a title" alt="Alt text" src="/AVSblog/assets/img/screen2.jpg" width=400 height="500">